AuroraMaster/react-native-ohos-library/en/react-native-safe-area-context.md

 ## Compatibility

-To use this library, you need to use the correct React-Native and RNOH versions.
-Additionally, you need to use the matching DevEco Studio and phone ROM.
+To use this repository, you need to use the correct React-Native and RNOH versions.
+In addition, you need to use DevEco Studio and the ROM on your phone.

-This document is verified based on the following versions:
+Verified successfully in the following versions:

-1. RNOH:0.72.96; SDK:HarmonyOS 5.1.1 Release SDK; IDE:DevEco Studio 5.1.1.840; ROM:6.0.0;
+1. RNOH: 0.72.96; SDK: HarmonyOS 6.0.0 Release SDK; IDE: DevEco Studio 6.0.0.858; ROM: 6.0.0.112;
-2. RNOH:0.77.18; SDK:HarmonyOS 5.1.1 Release SDK; IDE:DevEco Studio 5.1.1.840; ROM:6.0.0;
+2. RNOH: 0.72.33; SDK: HarmonyOS NEXT B1; IDE: DevEco Studio: 5.0.3.900; ROM: Next.0.0.71;
+3. RNOH: 0.77.18; SDK: HarmonyOS 6.0.0 Release SDK; IDE: DevEco Studio 6.0.0.858; ROM: 6.0.0.112;

 ## Props